dhavalpur0hit/monkey-wiki/PassTheHash-feature-design-doc.md

 There are also changes to an existing collection - 'monkey':

 we're adding these fields:
-- critical_services [Array of strings]: States if there are any pre-defind services installed on the machine i.e MSSQL, DC, DNS, etc...
+- critical_services [Array of strings]: States if there are any predefined services installed on the machine i.e MSSQL, DC, DNS, etc...
 - isDC [Boolean]: True if the machine is a DC, this will allow for better future analysis of DC only information.

-## What data is used
+## Data Sources

 The data gathered from the machine is being sent to the island by the monkey in the shape of a 'system_info' telemetry request.
-This request holds the MiMikatz and WMI output from the machine with other information gathered by the monkey, and using that information the Monkey Island creates a document for each user and group found on the machine using the fields mentioned above.
+This request holds the Mimikatz and WMI output from the machine with other information gathered by the monkey, and using that information the Monkey Island creates a document for each user and group found on the machine using the fields mentioned above.
 The connections between users and groups on the machine is being created using mostly 3 WMI classes:
  - Win32_GroupUser - a list of (Group, Group\User) pairs for each profile on the machine, i.e ('Administrators', 'MyAdmin').
  - Win32_Group - A list of all of the windows groups saved on the machine.